brittnicole207/react-portfolio-blalock/README.md

 # react-portfolio-blalock

-This React Portfolio is for Brittany Blalock for Bootcamp December 2022.
+This is Brittany Blalock's React Portfolio for December 2022.